Resources to integrate compassion into every classroom, every day.

 Building SEL (social and emotional learning) skills such as compassion requires face-to-face interaction, meaningful discussion, and reflection.
 Edtech is no complete substitute for that, but there are tools that can supplement the development of character in the classroom and at home.
-According to the Greater Good Science Center at UC Berkeley, compassion is:
+According to the Greater Good Science Center at UC Berkeley, compassion is "the feeling that arises when you are confronted with another's suffering and feel motivated to relieve that suffering."

 While some tools focus specifically on compassion, the websites and apps you use daily (in all subjects) can be used to promote concern for others.
 You don't have to stop using the tools you love or toss out your lesson or curricular plans to start developing SEL.
 Below we have included some tips, tools, and actionable ideas for seamlessly integrating compassion and life skills-building into your content classroom.